xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 ![bulk-edit.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/bulk-edit.png)

-The order listing page allows to see the following order details:
+The order listing page allows to track the following order details:
 * **Order number** : Orders are numbered sequentially, starting from the value defined for the _Next order #:_ field in {% link "General settings" ref_qAZlJxZm %}
 * **Date** : Date and time of the order
 * **Customer** : Name and email (by clicking on the customer name you;ll be redirected to the {% link "user profile" ref_gg1fQDgB %}page)